codelabspro/AutonomousGPT/README.md

 ## GPT3.5 ONLY Mode

-If you don't have access to the GPT4 api, this mode will allow you to use Auto-GPT!
+If you don't have access to the GPT4 api, this mode will allow you to use AutonomousGPT!

 ```
-python -m autonmousgpt --speak --gpt3only
+python -m autogpt --speak --gpt3only
 ```

 It is recommended to use a virtual machine for tasks that require high security measures to prevent any potential harm to the main computer's system and data.

 ## 🖼 Image Generation

-By default, Auto-GPT uses DALL-e for image generation.
+By default, AutonomousGPT uses DALL-e for image generation.
 To use Stable Diffusion, a [HuggingFace API Token](https://huggingface.co/settings/tokens) is required.

 Once you have a token, set these variables in your `.env`: